sky-bro/sweep-pro-shield-module/README.md

-# ZMK Module Template
+# Sweep Pro Keyboard Module

-This repository contains a template for a ZMK module, as it would most frequently be used.
+this is a module for my sweep pro keyboard

 ## Usage